harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources.md

 The artifact details settings include a **File Filter** (`fileFilter`) option.

-In **File Filter**, You can enter a regex value and Harness will fetch all matching files.
+In **File Filter**, you can enter a regex value and Harness will fetch all matching files.
 You can then select from the list in **File Path**.

 This setting is optional.
 If you do not use it, Harness will fetch and display all files in the **File Path** setting.